vaibhavkharbanda/superHeroAPI/README.md

 # Super Hero API
 Fetch all the data from the Super hero API and present the output in a very good format.
   A custom-crafted superhero search engine to know your superhero better!
-Made with love using HTML + CSS + VanillaJS + FontAwesome(for icons)
+Made with using HTML + CSS + VanillaJS + FontAwesome(for icons) + Bootstrap

 ## A Gateway to your favourite superhero world